Web Developer

 SPIN Sell

-SPIN selling is a technique great salespeople use to pitch a USP (Unique Selling Point) against a prospect's particular need.
+SPIN selling is a technique great salespeople use to frame a USP (Unique Selling Point) around a specific buyer's need.
 The idea: you understand what someone needs, then present what you offer inside that frame.

-Do exactly this for each requirement above.
-One short paragraph per requirement, covering your experience, your web developer skills, and a couple of well-picked page speed metrics.
+Run this play on every requirement you chose.
+Give each a short paragraph covering your experience, your web developer skills, and a couple of well-picked page speed metrics.

 Web Developer cover letter sample